 This week, Instagram have announced some new changes into how young people’s social media accounts can be managed in order to detract from unwanted followers and messages from strangers.

 Research from the platform found that children and young people generally preferred having a more private account, allowing them to socialise with known friends and family.
-Instagram is now prioritising Private accounts for young people whilst also addressing unwanted contact from strangers.
+Instagram is now defaulting Private accounts for young people under 16 whilst also addressing unwanted contact from strangers.

 Private Accounts for Under 16s